 Risk Factors for High Blood Pressure

 People may experience high blood pressure due to a combination of nature and nurture.
 Some people are more likely if they have a family history of the disease.
-You are also at greater risk the older you get, as our blood vessels are less elastic in our later years.
+You are also at greater risk the older you get.
+This is because blood vessels are less elastic in our later years.
 However, there are also lifestyle choices we make that are a major factor in developing hypertension, such as smoking, a lack of exercise, and eating a diet high in sodium.

 The obvious advice for those who wish to lower their blood pressure is to maintain a healthy diet, regular exercise, refrain from smoking and drinking excessively, and take actions to reduce everyday stress.
 Of particular interest is the DASH diet, which is a special low-sodium diet for hypertension sufferers.
 It stands for Dietary Approaches to Stop Hypertension and its proponents claim that it can help reduce blood pressure by a few points in just two weeks.
 Over time, it can affect a reduction in systolic blood pressure by eight to 14 points.

-In the meantime, it is advised that people with hearing loss or hypertension have regular hearing and blood pressure check-ups by a healthcare professional.
+In the meantime, it is advised that people with hearing loss or hypertension have regular hearing and blood pressure check-ups.
 In other words, if you suffer from hypertension, you should get your hearing checked even if you don’t think you have a hearing problem, and vice versa.

-Your primary care provider can check your blood pressure as part of your annual check-up, and a registered audiologist can provide a good hearing screening.
+Your primary care provider can check your blood pressure as part of your annual check-up.
+A certified hearing specialist can provide a thorough hearing test.
 Doing both is important because poor hearing could indicate high blood pressure, and high blood pressure could be an indication that hearing loss could occur soon.
 The two conditions go hand-in-hand.
 Keeping this connection in mind could go a long way in preserving your hearing, or more importantly, your life.

 Visit Hearing Group for a professional hearing assessment

 If you think your blood pressure may be putting your hearing at risk, or you are concerned about your hearing ability for any other reason, a hearing evaluation is of utmost importance.
-At Hearing Group, we offer comprehensive hearing screenings and hearing aid fittings to help you find the devices that are just right for you.
+At Hearing Group, we offer comprehensive hearing screenings and hearing aid fittings.
+We can help you find the devices that are just right for you.
 Make your appointment today!